dappforce/subsocial-docs/docs/tutorials/CreatorRewards.md

 as shares can increase your reach and rewards.
 If you see a great post, you can share it and add some commentary, likely earning rewards in the process!

 As you can see, there are a number of ways for creators to maximize their rewards.
-Determine what type of creaotr you are, and then craft a strategy to maximize your reach, visibility, engagement, and rewards.
+Determine what type of creator you are, and then craft a strategy to maximize your reach, visibility, engagement, and rewards.
-Ultimately, the size of your rewards are linked to the amount of activity you bring to the network.
+Ultimately, the size of your rewards is linked to the amount of activity you bring to the network!